alexhowell2a/alexhowell2a.github.io/_posts/2021-08-11-galaxy-unpacked-august-2021.md

 Pre-orders between August 11 and August 26 give you $50 Samsung Store credit

-**Warning Notice:** Galaxy S21 Fan Edition has been originally planned to be announced to this edition of Galaxy Unpacked as well, but due to the global chip shortage, it has been delayed until October, or possibly cancelled.
+**Previous August Notice:** Galaxy S21 Fan Edition has been originally planned to be announced to this edition of Galaxy Unpacked as well, but due to the global chip shortage, it has been delayed until October, or possibly cancelled.
-{: .notice--warning}
+{: .notice}